zuzexx/Tocky/README.md

-# Tocky - a Tik Tok marketing agency
+# Tocky - a Tik Tok marketing agency (Work in progress)

 Tocky is a social media marketing agency specializing in growing TikTok profiles for businesses and influencers.

 I got an idea for this site from the [Edgy site](https://catherineisonline.github.io/edgy/) made by [Catherine](https://github.com/catherineisonline).
 Check her out!
 Her work is amazing!
 I also used [High Social](https://www.highsocial.com) for inspiration.

+This site includes sign up, sign in and contact forms, a blog page, an FAQ section, and multiple other pages.

 ### Screenshot